manastalukdar/manastalukdar.github.io/website/blog/2019/09/19/growing-developing-software-engineering-teams/readme.md

 ## Career Progression

-The EM should work with each employee to come up with a plan for their professional growth aand career progression.
+The EM should work with each employee to come up with a plan for their professional growth and career progression.
 This generally involves:

 - Having a conversation with each employee about their interest and career goals.
 - Making a determination of each employee's current position is and where s/he wants and/or needs to be.
 - Working with each employee to come up with a career progression plan.

+Advancing employees in their careers also helps to build a pipeline.
+While it is ideal to be able to retain high performers, there are no guarantees.
+Sometimes employees choose to leave, for personal or professional reasons.
+It is very important that the EM builds **a pipeline of capable employees** who can take over roles if other employees leave.

 ### Aligning Work with Interest